 Brief: B61 is an air-dropped battlefield/tactical nuclear weapon.
 It is the B-2's primary strategic weapon and equips both the F-16 and F-15E in the forward-deployed, allied extended deterrent role.
-The weapon was first delivered in 1966, and the most recent B61 Mod 11, introduced in 1997, adds a ground-penetrating capability, enhancing its destructive effect to destroy buried and hardened targets.
-The weapon incorporates several preselectable yield options, tailored to mission requirements.
+The weapon was first delivered in 1966, and the most recent B61 Mod 11 introduced in 1997 adds a ground-penetrating capability, enhancing its effect against buried and hardened targets.
+The weapon incorporates several preselectable yield options tailored to mission requirements.
 Work is underway on the B61 Mod 12 Life Extension Program (LEP).
-Production engineering work began in 2016.
-B61-12 will consolidate the B61-3, -4, -7, and -10 weapons into a single, standardized configuration.
-USAF and the National Nuclear Security Administration qualification flight testing, completed June 9, 2018, included 31 inert test drops and greatly exceeded required performance.
-These drops validated nonnuclear components such as arming/fire control, guidance, and spin-rocket motors, and software.
-B61-12 completed its final design review in September 2018 and was approved for production in October.
+Production engineering work began in 2016 to eventually consolidate the B61-3, -4, -7, and -10 weapons into a single, standardized configuration.
+USAF and National Nuclear Security Administration qualification flight testing completed June 9, 2018, included 31 inert test drops and greatly exceeded required performance.
+These drops validated nonnuclear components, such as arming/fire control, guidance, spin-rocket motors, and software.
+B61-12 was approved for production and began operational flight testing in 2019.
 The LEP upgrades/refurbishes the warhead and aims to improve the safety, security, and reliability of the weapon through 2040.
 B61-12 also adds a guided tail kit, making it the first precision guided weapon of its type.
 Improved accuracy will permit higher effectiveness at lower yields.
-The first production example is scheduled for completion in March 2020.
-The upgraded weapon is cleared to begin operational testing in mid-2019, and Integration is planned for the B-2, F-15E, F-16, and F-35A.
+Delivery of the first production example was delayed two years to 2022 due to technical issues.
+Integration is planned for the B-2, F-15E, F-16, and F-35A.

-Contractor: Los Alamos National Laboratory (weapon), Boeing (B61-12 tail kit).
+Contractors: Los Alamos National Laboratory (weapon); Boeing (B61-12 tail kit).
 Delivered: 1966.
 IOC: 1968.
-Production: N/A. Inventory: Approx 500.
+Production: N/A. Inventory: Approx. 500.

 Operator: AFMC, USAFE.

-Deployed locations: Aviano AB, Italy; Büchel AB, Germany; Ghedi AB, Italy; Incirlik AB, Turkey; Kleine Brogel AB, Belgium; Volkel AB, Netherlands.
+Deployed locations: Aviano AB, Italy; Büchel AB, Germany; Ghedi AB, Italy; Incirlik AB, istration graph Turkey; Kleine Brogel AB, Belgium; Volkel AB, Netherlands.

-• B61.
+·B61.
 Supersonic-droppable free-fall thermonuclear weapon.

 Dimensions: Length 11 ft 8 in., diameter 1 ft 1 in.
 Weight: 700 lb; 825 lb (B61-12).